-Dublin, in Ireland, is steeped in history, home to castles and cathedrals, crammed with culture and buzzing with craic.
+The city of Dublin in Ireland is steeped in history, home to castles and cathedrals, crammed with culture and buzzing with craic.
 Here’s how to spend an unforgettable 3 days in Dublin…

 Looking for a great city break destination?
 You can’t go far wrong with Dublin, one of my top choices in Europe for many reasons, not least that the city has an incredible vibe.
 Dublin is an excellent option for travellers of all ages and interests, plus, there’s an itinerary to suit any budget.

-If you’re planning your first trip to Dublin, are keen to see the city’s highlights and discover some of it’s lesser known attractions, here’s everything you need to know together with some money saving tips for your visit.
+If you’re planning your first trip to Dublin, and are keen to see the city’s highlights and discover some of its lesser-known attractions, here’s everything you need to know, together with some money-saving tips for your visit.

 When to visit Dublin

-The best time to visit Dublin, in my opinion, is shoulder season.
-March to May, or, September to October.
-During these months, you’ll experience lower crowd levels, pleasant temperatures, and cheaper hotel and accommodation prices.
+The best time to visit Dublin is shoulder season, between March and May or September and October.
+During these months, you’ll experience smaller crowds and cheaper accommodation prices, while the weather is still pleasant.

-While summer can be a tempting time to visit, both the city and its attractions will be incredibly busy.
-The same can be said of St Patrick’s day but that’s a whole other story and an experience that shouldn’t be missed if you get the chance.
+Visiting Dublin in summer can be tempting, but the city and its attractions will be incredibly busy at that time of year.
+The same is also true around St Patrick’s Day on 17th March, but that experience is not to be missed if you get the chance.

 Getting to Dublin

-It’s easy to get to Dublin.
-Inexpensive flights are available from throughout the UK and Europe.
-An extensive range of airlines fly here, and my top choices include British Airways, Ryanair and Aer Lingus.
-To get the best deals on flights compare cheap prices with Skyscanner flight comparison site.
+Many airlines fly to Dublin, and my top choices include British Airways, Ryanair and Aer Lingus.
+To get the best deals on flights to Dublin, you can compare cheap prices with the Skyscanner flight comparison site.

 How to get to the city centre from Dublin airport